The Cost of Over-Assessment: Georgia Homeowners Overpay an Estimated $633 Million a Year

 Georgia doesn't publish equivalent data, but the Georgia Tech study's finding that Fulton County commercial properties are assessed at 61% of market value while residential assessments frequently exceed market value suggests a similar dynamic is playing out here.

 The per-homeowner number matters most.
-Over a three-year assessment freeze (if they win an appeal), $539 per year becomes $1,617 in cumulative savings.
-Across Georgia's roughly 1.17 million overassessed homesteads, almost none of those savings are being captured.
+The median homeowner in an overassessed property is paying $539 per year more than they should.
+Over a three-year assessment freeze period (if they win an appeal), that's $1,617 in cumulative savings.
+Across Georgia's roughly 1.17 million overassessed homesteads, almost none of those savings are being captured, because the vast majority of homeowners never file an appeal.

 Georgia's $633 million in estimated annual overpayment is roughly 74% of the $850 million Homeowner Tax Relief Grant the state just signed into law.
 The difference: the HTRG is a one-time grant.
 Over-assessment happens every year.

 Texas provides the starkest contrast.
 Texans protested 12.2% of all parcels in 2022, compared to Georgia's 2.7%.
-Texas protests carry zero risk of an increase, the state has a 10% annual homestead cap, and a thriving protest industry makes filing frictionless.
+A few factors explain the difference: Texas protests carry zero risk of an increase, the state has a 10% annual homestead cap that makes over-assessment conspicuous, and a thriving industry of protest services makes filing frictionless.
 Georgia has none of those advantages.

-Sources: Texas Comptroller, Cook County BOR, Georgia Department of Revenue, NJ Div. of Taxation
+Sources: Texas Comptroller, Cook County BOR, Georgia DOR data, NJ Div. of Taxation

 Georgia homeowners are overpaying an estimated $633 million per year on property taxes, and nearly all of it goes uncollected because the people losing money don't know they can fight it, don't know how, or worry it'll backfire.